Second Intermediate Period of Egypt: Transitional period

-14th Dynasty
+Fourteenth Dynasty

 The 13th Dynasty proved unable to hold on to the entire territory of Egypt, and a provincial ruling family, located in the Nile Delta, broke away from the central authority to form the 14th Dynasty (c.
 1700–1650 BC).
-According to Syncellus, all three sources agree that the 14th Dynasty had seventy-six kings and their court was located in Xois, now modern day Sakha, although they provide different numbers of years ruled.
-Africanus stated the dynasty reigned for 184 years, while the Armenian version of Eusebius states 484 years.
-Eusebius states the same as Africanus, but in another copy the same number as the Armenian version.
+According to Syncellus, all three sources agree that the 14th Dynasty had seventy-six kings and their court was located in Xois, now modern day Sakha.
 The precise borders of the 14th Dynasty state are not known, due to the general scarcity of its monuments.
 In his study of the Second Intermediate Period, Kim Ryholt concludes that the territory directly controlled by the 14th Dynasty roughly consisted of the Nile Delta, with borders located near Athribis in the western Delta and Bubastis in the east.
 Most modern Egyptologists share the view that Avaris – rather than Xois – was the 14th Dynasty's seat of power.

 Contested rulers proposed by Ryholt as the first five rulers of the dynasty are commonly identified as being of Canaanite (Semitic) descent based on their names.
 His conclusions about their chronological position within the period are contested in Ben Tor's study.
 Other sources don't refer to the dynasty as foreign or Hyksos and they were not referred to as "rulers of foreign lands" or "shepherd kings" in kings lists.
+The most attested, non-contested ruler of the dynasty, Nehesy Aasehre, left his name on two monuments at Avaris.
+His name means "the Nubian".
+According to Ryholt, he was the son and direct successor of the pharaoh Sheshi with a Nubian Queen named Tati.

 The contested rulers (with the translation of their nomens) are: